vbrazo/blog_api/README.md

 # Blog API in Phoenix

-This codebase was created to demonstrate a fully fledged backend application built with **Elixir and Phoenix** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged backend API with **Elixir and Phoenix** including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **[credo](https://github.com/rrrene/credo)** community styleguides & best practices.
+We've gone to great lengths to adhere to the **[credo](https://github.com/rrrene/credo)** community style guides & best practices.

 - [Blog API in Phoenix](#blog-api-in-phoenix)
   - [Installation](#installation)